solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 ### 1916.
 London.

-"Be sure I will not swerve from the truth in aught that I say, nor deceive thee; but of all that the ancient one of the sea, whose speech is sooth, declared to me, not a word will I hide or keep from thee." — _Odyssey_ 4., 348-351.

-(Done into English Prose by S. H. Butcher and A. Lang.)

 London: Printed by William Clowes and Sons, Limited, Duke Street, Stamford Street, S.E., and Great Windmill Street.
 W

 #### Table of Contents